google/fonts/ProjectChecklist.md

 - [ ] DESCRIPTION.en_us.html

-Description paragraph to be used in font directories.
+Description paragraph in HTML to be used directly in font directories.
+This may be omitted by the designer, but if so requires Google to create one based on the contents of the README.md.

 - [ ] BRIEF.md

-Each Github repo must have a BRIEF.md that describes the project.
+A design brief that describes the intentions and goals of the project at its beginning.
+This should be added at the start of a project, but may not be included in existing projects.

 - [ ] Actual source files

-Your project will include _actual_ source files, the ones that you use yourself when drawing the design.
+A type project will include _actual_ source files, the ones that designers use ourselves when drawing the design.
 These are typically files with extensions like `.glyphs .ufo .vfb .sfd .sfdir`.
 These are often quite 'messy'.
 Common indications of actual source files are: